Welcome to FirstBattle

 /move endpoint is not called.

 - Each combat round, both fighters deal damage simultaneously.
-Damage formula:
+Base damage formula:

-damage = max(3, round(attack² / (attack + enemy_defense))).
+attack² / (attack + enemy_defense).
 Higher attack deals more; higher defense reduces incoming damage.
-There is always a minimum of 3 damage per round.

 Death & Rewards